criteo/criteo-api-java-sdk/sdks/retailmedia_2026-07/docs/CampaignApi.md

 ## searchAccountRetailers

-> EntityResourceCollectionOutcomeOfRetailerResultAndMetadata searchAccountRetailers(accountId, valueResourceInputOfRetailerSearchRequest, limit, offset)
+> EntityResourceCollectionOutcomeOfRetailerResultV2AndMetadata searchAccountRetailers(accountId, valueResourceInputOfRetailerSearchRequestV2, limit, offset)

 /2026-07/retail-media/accounts/{accountId}/retailers/search

-Searches for retailers associated with the specified account based on provided search criteria
+Searches for retailers associated with the specified account and returns budget model availability for each retailer

 ### Example